jeremynguyencs/cse15l-lab-reports/lab-report-1-week-2.md

 $ scp WhereAmI.java cs15l\*\*\*\*\*\*@ieng6.ucsd.edu:~/; ssh cs15l\*\*\*\*\*\*@ieng6.edu "javac Config.java; java Config"
 ```

+For me, the total keystroke count to now run this file remotely after editing is around 38 character presses and actions, which is down from about 82 keystrokes originally.

 And here it is in use!
 ![Lab Report 1 Image 6](./images/lab-report-1-image6.png)